Skip to main content

 Therefore, Rage::Events.publish does not propagate exceptions from subscribers.
 If a subscriber fails, it won't prevent other subscribers from executing or cause the publish call to raise an exception.

-Using the subscribe_to call, you can subscribe to any class or module in the event's inheritance chain.
-This allows you to easily model complex workflows and hide the complexity of handling multiple unrelated side effects.
+You can subscribe to any class or module in an event's inheritance chain.
+This lets you model complex workflows naturally - without duplicating code or creating brittle dependencies.

 class UpdateRecommendations